 “They see no other way out,” she explained to us.
 “They feel they’ve ruined their lives already and they think they’ll ruin the lives of those they love if they know [about the explicit images and videos they’ve shared], so at least, by prostituting themselves, they’ll protect their families.”

 These are just a select few of the many real-life examples, but you get the point: sextortion is a big problem of our digital age.

 Consider how porn culture, specifically webcam chatting, has normalized and fueled what once was considered risky behavior.
 Clearly, that behavior becomes even riskier when we take into account the way technology does little to protect users’ privacy and allows for the immediate distribution of content.

 All it takes is the click of a button to change your life—and not for the better.

 But as Tobler’s parents say, sextortion cases can happen to [anyone], no matter where they live, no matter what race or background they are, no matter their socioeconomic status, and no matter what school clique they fall into.

-Swapping nudes and explicit pics is so normalized in our culture, too many people forget about the risks of pressing “send,” not that anyone deserves to be extorted or abused as a result.
+Swapping nudes and explicit pics is so normalized in our culture, too many people forget about the risks of pressing “send,” not that anyone deserves to be extorted, abused, or victim-blamed as a result.
 If you or someone you know is being sextorted or blackmailed with revenge porn, know that it is not worth your sanity, nor is it worth your life.
 While having explicit personal photos distributed can be humiliating, it’s always better to talk to someone rather than attempting to fix the problem on your own.

 Read up on the risks of sexting, and think of how you can best protect yourself from sextortion, first.
 We encourage you to talk to trusted adult, whether that be a parent, a mentor, a counselor, a community leader, a police officer—someone older and wiser than you who can help you find a solution.